Iced green tea with ginseng and honey… sounds innocent enough, right?

 Green tea and ginseng are both ancient medicinal plants with purported healing properties.
 However, with 17 grams of sugar in the form of high fructose corn syrup and honey, AriZona Tea’s popular version is the equivalent of tea-flavored sugar water.

 Here’s what happens to your body within one hour of drinking AriZona green tea with ginseng and honey.

-Seventeen grams of added sugar works out to roughly 4 teaspoons, more than 50 percent of your recommended maximum intake per day!
+Seventeen grams of added sugar works out to roughly 4 teaspoons, more than 40 percent of your recommended maximum intake per day!
 That’s a lot of sugar for a supposedly healthy drink.
-When the sugar comes in contact with your teeth, it bonds with the bacteria in your mouth, causing acidic buildup.
-This acid can weaken enamel and lead to plaque that causes cavities.

 Bottled tea also doesn’t have the same antioxidant benefits as a cup of home-brewed tea.
 After being brewed, watered down, and then processed into cans, there aren’t many antioxidants left by the time you get to it.

 Don’t be misled by the seafoam green can and the healthy-sounding name.
 AriZona green tea with ginseng and honey is more similar to a can of Coca-Cola than it is to actual green tea.
 There are much better alternatives to quench your thirst.

 Looking for an antioxidant pick-me-up?
 Try home-brewed tea instead.
 Brands such as Tazo and The Republic of Tea make flavorful, sugar-free iced versions of your favorite drink.

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.